Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q3) Ring Oscillator (20 pts)

-Here is a system level diagram of a 3-inverter Ring oscillator.Think back to the class on Wednesday, imagine that you are a system's level **Bioengineer** designing this oscillator...
+Here is a system level diagram of a 3-inverter Ring oscillator.
+Think back to the class on Wednesday, imagine that you are a system's level **Bioengineer** designing this oscillator...

 Add figure here.